ZestyTechnology/zesty-docs/docs/nimble/nimblev3/using.rst

 The filament loading mechanism is based on the breech loading idea of old muskets.
 Instead of fiddly work trying to insert the filament from the top, guide it past the hob and into a hot end you cannot see, we decided to open it up and show to the whole path.

-..note:: It is a lot faster to do that to read about it.
+..
+Note:: It is a lot faster to do that to read about it.

 **Open it up**